lnbits/lnbits/docs/devs/installation.md

 ![Files](https://i.imgur.com/ri2zOe8.png)

 You might also need to install additional packages, depending on the [backend wallets](../guide/wallets.md) you configured.
-E.g. when you want to use LND you have to `pipenv install lnd-grpc`.
+E.g. when you want to use LND you have to `pipenv run pip install lnd-grpc`.

 Take a look at [Polar](https://lightningpolar.com/) for an excellent way of spinning up a Lightning Network dev environment.

 Running the server
 ------------------